 - Achievement matters: external peer review of accounting learning standards

-In particular, this referencing process focuses on student achievement of the TH&E Learning and Teaching Academic Standards including unit learning outcomes, assessment methods and Threshold Learning Outcomes.
-The project will be conducted over a 12-month period commencing in September 2016 and included a half-day face-to-face workshop prior to the CAUTHE 2017 conference.
-It is due to be completed for reporting at the 2017 CAUTHE mid-year meeting.
+In particular, this referencing process focusses on student achievement of the TH&E Learning and Teaching Academic Standards including unit learning outcomes, assessment methods and Threshold Learning Outcomes.
+The project was conducted over an eight-month period commencing in September 2016 and included a half-day face-to-face workshop prior to the CAUTHE 2017 conference.
+The final project report is available for download.

 The project team is comprised of invited participants from CAUTHE Chapter member institutions, many of whom were involved with the original Setting the Standard project.